akatie/simpleknowledgeservice/fuseki/README.md

 # Fuseki (Jena)

-  1. Download and unzip Fuseki into this directory (from: http://jena.apache.org/download/#apache-jena-fuseki) ... apache-jena-fuseki-2.0.0.zip (July 2015)
+  1. Download and unzip Fuseki into this directory (from: http://jena.apache.org/download/#apache-jena-fuseki) ... apache-jena-fuseki-2.0.0.zip (July 2015).
+Rename it to apache-jena-fuseki (ie/ no version information)

   2. Make a directory for your SKS database

-     mkdir dbs
+     mkdir sksdb

-     mkdir dbs/sks
+  3. Run the 'loadSchemes.sh' script

-  3. Run the 'loadSchemes.sh' script in this directory
+  4. In a new shell, go into the apache-jena-fuseki-* directory and run fuseki

-  4. Go into the apache-jena-fuseki-* directory and run fuseki (in the background or do in a separate shell)
+     fuseki-server --update --loc ../sksdb /sks

-     fuseki-server --update --loc /....../dbs/sksdb /sks &
+  5. Run

-  5. Run python drugRecipes.py to see queries in action
+     python drugRecipes.py

-For more details, see the http://jena.apache.org/documentation
+     to see queries in action